-1. The amount of urgent need activities.
-Note that Fulton County is exploring options to use CDBG funding to assist with response to the COVID-19 pandemic according to HUD guidelines. \$0 2.
+1. The amount of urgent need activities. \$0 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
 Overall benefit - A consecutive period of one, two, or three years may be used to determine that a minimum of 70% of CDBG funds is used to benefit persons of low and moderate income.
 Specify the years covered that include this Annual Action Plan.
 100%